itsroops/vcf_comp_with_gold_standard/README.md

 ## Prerequisites

-1. This works in typical linux clusters having **slurm workload manager**.
+1. Linux clusters having **slurm workload manager**.
-2. Please be sure to have **make** program installed in your system.
-It can easily be checked using `which make`.
+2. Availability of **make** program.
+It can be checked using `which make`.
 This is required for building source codes.
-3. Please install **git** in the system.
-4. GCC/G++ 4.9.2+ for compiling
+3. Availability of **git** program.
+It can be checked using `which git`.
+This is required for cloning the guthub repository.

 ## Installation
-The installation process is pretty straightforward and can be achieved easily by the following steps.
+Please execute the following steps.
 1. Execute the command `git clone https://github.com/itsroops/vcf_comp_with_gold_standard`
 2. Navigate to the directory by running `cd vcf_comp_with_gold_standard`
 3. Run the script by executing `sh start_install.sh`.
-This will take care of all the dependencies and will download them.

 *In case of installation failure: If you have to restart the installation process, please delete the **temp** folder that has been created by `rm -rf temp` and then begin fresh installation.*